 Lorena has worked in higher education throughout most of her professional career.
 She feels fortunate to work with a team of experienced and talented staff who understand that the soul of higher education lies in helping others realize their academic and personal dreams across generations, ethnicities, and backgrounds.
 Lorena believes this realization happens by fostering a personal connection with EOP participants.
 “Our students need to feel they belong at SDSU and that their hard work has earned them a place here.”

 Lorena completed the Clear Cross-Cultural Multiple Subject Teaching Credential at SDSU and the Master of Arts in Guidance Counseling, with a PPS Credential at the University of Redlands.
-Her expertise includes, bilingual education, guidance counseling, Instruction in K-12 and higher education settings, supervision of student teacher candidates and counseling interns, establishing intersegmental collaborations, and pioneering innovative outreach and retentions programs for first-gene populations.
+Her expertise includes, bilingual education, guidance counseling, instruction in K-12 and higher education settings, supervision of student teacher candidates and counseling interns, establishing intersegmental collaborations, and pioneering innovative outreach and retentions programs for first-generation populations.
 This year Lorena will complete her 22nd year at San Diego State University.

 As the liaison for incoming EOP transfer students, Lorena looks forward to meeting you this year at one of our outstanding, “Best of the Best”, SDSU-Imperial Counties Community Colleges.
 EOP’s long standing partnerships with our local EOPS/CARE and Transfer Centers have helped ease the transfer experiences of many first-gen students into SDSU.
 Welcome home EOP transfers students!